HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   description="Bar chart showing a font-weight of `400` is used on 22% of desktop pages using variable fonts and 23% of mobile pages using variable fonts, `600` on 22% of both, `700` on 21% of desktop and 22% of mobile pages, `300` on 19% and 21% respectively, `500` on 4% and 3%, `800` on 2% of both pages, `550` on 2% of desktop and 1% of mobile pages, `900` on 1% of both, `200` on 1% of both, and finally `450` on 1% of both desktop and mobile pages..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQF6OH_2-0apcFzjE-iHSQNuZqp9DtM7udIeOzPSOSMM-Pf6KdTnRwAclX9QPZF1vNNgu6acZvqoN5b/pubchart?oid=1275376550&format=interactive",
   sheets_gid="1634075051",
-  sql_file="variable_font_axis_css.sql"
+  sql_file="variable_font_axis_css.sql",
+  width=600,
+  height=401
   )
 }}

+Even more puzzling is that the most popular weight axis values are the "default" CSS weight values that have been around since the early days of CSS!
+Only 16% of the weight values are custom values along the weight range.

 The most popular "custom" weight value is `550` at only 1.5% of use, followed by `450` at 1% use.
 Similar results can be seen for the optical size, width, italic, and slant axes, which can be set using the high-level `font-optical-sizing`, `font-stretch`, and `font-style` properties.
-Using the higher level properties will make your CSS more readable and avoid accidentally disabling an axis (a common source of errors with the low-level property).
+Using the higher level properties will make your CSS more readable and avoid accidentally disabling an axis—a common source of errors with the low-level property.

 One of the highly promoted benefits of variable fonts is animating one or multiple axes.
 Despite the high usage of variable fonts, very few people are actually animating them through CSS transitions or keyframes.
 Out of the entire HTTP Archive dataset, only a couple hundred websites do any sort of animation involving variable fonts.